-We have also responded informally to the Fire Advisor about the proposal not to enact all of the fire safety changes required by the Grenfell Tower Inquiry.
+We have also responded informally to the Chief Fire and Rescue Advisor and Inspector for Wales, about the proposal not to enact all of the fire safety changes required by the Grenfell Tower Inquiry.

 We continue to support premises throughout North Wales in their efforts to reduce the fire risks that are present; this is done by education, auditing and formal notices.